 "We are delighted to be collaborating with Ahmedabad University, a partner pursuing a vision of educational innovation very much like our own,” said Richard K. Miller, President of Olin College.
 “I think there will be a great deal of mutual learning in this partnership, and I particularly look forward to the insights we will gain by seeing Olin's educational innovations translated into a new cultural context and implemented across a comprehensive curriculum."

 Established in 2009 in India's Gujarat state and privately funded, Ahmedabad University is known for its extensive industry contacts, entrepreneurial mindset and broad-based curricular approach.
-Having implemented project-based learning from the start, the university extended this approach to engineering education with the establishment of the Institute of Engineering and Technology (SEAS ) in 2012.
-Currently, each course taught at the institute incorporates at least one project.
-However, the courses themselves are taught in a very traditional manner.
+Having implemented project-based learning from the start, the university extended this approach to engineering education with the establishment of the School of Engineering and Applied Science.
+Prior to the partnership, each course taught at the institute incorporates at least one project but courses themselves were taught in a very traditional manner.

-"Our plan is to learn from Olin College, and gradually convert a significant number of the courses in our curriculum from their current traditional modes of delivery to project courses," said Anubhai.
+Now, the university learns from Olin, and is gradually converting “a significant number of the courses in our curriculum from their current traditional modes of delivery to project courses," said Anubhai.
 "Whatever changes this may require, such as modifying the curriculum, combining courses into multi-disciplinary modules, creating infrastructure, labs, workshops and manpower, we are committed to doing."

-Officials at Ahmedabad University believe that the university's embrace of a multi-disciplinary, project-based approach will provide its graduates with vital real-world experience and superior problem-solving skills and help them move away from the traditional methods of rote learning.
+Officials at Ahmedabad University believe that the university's embrace of a multi-disciplinary, project-based approach provides its graduates with vital real-world experience and superior problem-solving skills and help them move away from traditional methods of rote learning.

-The faculty exchange will begin in January 2016.
-Two faculty members per semester from Ahmedabad's SEAS will join Olin over four semesters to learn about Olin's multidisciplinary, design-based engineering curriculum.
-They will observe and co-teach in Olin courses and participate in all aspects of faculty life.
-While at Olin, they will become immersed in the Olin environment, absorb faculty values and practices, and be in a position to lead innovation when they return to Ahmedabad.
+The faculty exchange began in January 2016.
+Two faculty members per semester from the Engineering School join Olin over four semesters to learn about Olin's multidisciplinary, design-based engineering curriculum.
+They observe and co-teach in Olin courses and participate in all aspects of faculty life.
+While at Olin, they will become immersed in the Olin environment, absorb faculty values and practices, and return to Ahmedabad in a position to lead innovation efforts.